unesco-iesalc/paygw_bank/README.md

 This plugin is tested in moodle 3.11 and 4.0.

-Just like another plugin, you can install from de Moodle plugins directory.
-You can also download the zip in the releases section and install directly in "Site administration ">Plugins >"Install plugins"
+Just like another plugin, you can install from the Moodle plugins directory.   https://moodle.org/plugins/paygw_bank You can also download the zip in the releases section and install directly in "Site administration ">Plugins >"Install plugins"

 ## Global configuration.